-Lanka (Pyatt and Round, 1979), Botswana (Hayden and Round, 1982), Korea (Defourny and Thorbecke, 1984), Indonesia(Thorbecke, et al, 1992), and more recently, for Ghana (Powell and Round, 2000) and Vietnam (Tarp,Roland-Holst and Rand, 2002).).
-In all of these studies the aim has been to examine the nature of themultiplier effects of an income injection in one part of an economic system on the functional and institutional distribution in general and on the incomes of socio-economic groups of households inparticular.
-It should be noted that some similar multiplier analyses that aimed to close the input-output model with respect to households by incorporating a (Keynesian-type) income-expenditureloop within an input-output framework, were proposed by Miyazawa (1976) and others also in theearly 1970s (see Pyatt, 2001 for a discussion of this earlier history).
+The origins of matrix accounting go back a long way, but it is generally acknowledged that SAMs were initially due to the pioneering work of Sir Richard Stone in the 1960s based on the United Kingdom and some other industrialized countries.
+These ideas were further developed and used to help address poverty and income distribution issues in developing countries by Pyatt, Thorbecke and others from early in the 1970s onwards2.
+A large number of SAM-based multiplier studies have since followed, some of the earliest being for Sri Lanka3, Botswana, Korea4, Indonesia5, and more recently, for Ghana6 and Vietnam7.
+In all of these studies, the aim has been to examine the nature of the multiplier effects of an income injection in one part of an economic system on the functional and institutional distribution in general and on the incomes of socio-economic groups of households in particular.
+It should be noted that some similar multiplier analyses that aimed to close the input-output model with respect to households by incorporating a (Keynesian-type) income-expenditure loop within an input-output framework, were proposed by Miyazawa (1976) and others also in the early 1970s8.

 Three principal motivations underlie the development of SAMs.
-First, the construction of a SAM helpsto bring together data from many disparate sources that help to describe the structural characteristics of an economy.
+First, the construction of a SAM helps to bring together data from many disparate sources that help to describe the structural characteristics of an economy.
 A SAM can also be used to good effect in helping to improve the range and quality of estimates, by highlighting data needs and identifying key gaps.
-Secondly, SAMs are a very good wayof displaying information; the structural interdependence in an economy at both the macro and mesolevels are shown in a SAM in a simple and illuminating way.
-A SAM shows clearly the linkagebetween income distribution and economic structure and, of course, this is especially important in the context of this volume.
-Thirdly, they represent a useful analytical framework for modelling; that is, they provide a direct input into a range of models, including fixed-price multiplier models and are also n integral part of the benchmark data set required to calibrate computable general equilibrium (CGE)models (Pyatt, 1988).
+Secondly, SAMs are a very good way of displaying information; the structural interdependence in an economy at both the macro and micro levels are shown in a SAM in a simple and illuminating way.
+A SAM shows clearly the linkage between income distribution and economic structure and, of course, this is especially important in the context of this volume.
+Thirdly, they represent a useful analytical framework for modeling; that is, they provide a direct input into a range of models, including fixed-price multiplier models and are also an integral part of the benchmark data set required to calibrate computable general equilibrium (CGE) models9.

-In summary, a suitably-designed and disaggregated SAM shows a great deal about the structural features and interdependencies of an economy.
-It represents a snapshot of the transactions (flows)taking place in a given year.
-The SAM is a meso-level framework: it serves as a useful bridgebetween a macro framework and a more detailed description of markets and institutions.
-Of coursethe detail in the SAM might not be limited to the real economy, and there are some notable examples of SAMs and SAM-based models that incorporate the financial sectors and the flow of funds (seeSadoulet and de Janvry, 1995).
-Clearly the economic structure of the SAM may change as theeconomy changes and responds to shocks.
-A more formal modelling approach should therefore include structural or behavioural specifications for the various groups of transactions.
-This is especially true for example if the structure changes as a result of changes in relative prices.
+In summary, a suitably designed and disaggregated SAM shows a great deal about the structural features and interdependencies of an economy.
+It represents a snapshot of the transactions (flows) taking place in a given year.
+The SAM is a micro-level framework: it serves as a useful bridge between a macro framework and a more detailed description of markets and institutions.
+Of course, the detail in the SAM might not be limited to the real economy, and there are some notable examples of SAMs and SAM-based models that incorporate the financial sectors and the flow of funds 10.
+Clearly, the economic structure of the SAM may change as the economy changes and responds to shocks.
+A more formal modeling approach should therefore include structural or behavioral specifications for the various groups of transactions.
+This is especially true for example if the structure changes because of changes in relative prices.